DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/motor-board-config.rst

   The Arduino Motor Shield, Deek-Robot Motor Shield, DIY More Motor Shield and any other shield or board that is 100% compatible with the Arduino Motor Shield is defined as a "STANDARD_MOTOR_SHIELD"

-This option is possibly Conductor friendly for those just choosing a supported board that requires no wiring.
+This option is possibly |Conductor-text| friendly for those just choosing a supported board that requires no wiring.

 To select your board, just change the #define line to the type for your board.
 The following line configures a Pololu Motor Shield.
 We just copy and paste its name over the STANDARD_MOTOR_SHIELD: